Product Details

 Bottom line: Excellent image and features.
 If you are planning to combine this with a home theater audio set up, you won't go wrong.
 If you expect home theater quality audio off this set, you will be disappointed.

-TV works just fine4
+TV works just fine

 We have had this for over a year now.
 It's working like a champ!
 Hooked up external speakers for dirt cheap and now dont need to go to the movies.
 Got it all at the palm of our hands.
 Great picture and what else can you say about a TV.
 It just works MAN!
 Go get one and make those electronic places bargain for your business always.
 We did!
 Got the TV for under $900 @ Howards.